 To assess the difference in cost of living (COL) from one location to another, make sure to divide the index for the city you are moving to by the index for the city you are moving from.
 Multiply your total household expenses by this value to determine how much larger or smaller your budget would need to be in moving to the new location.

 Struggling with the choice to buy or rent your next place?
 There are many factors to consider.
 The New York Times provides a calculator to help guide you through this important decision.

 Automobile costs can be highly variable based on the make, model, and year of the vehicle.
 Knowing this information can help you plan for future costs.
 It can even aid you in your decision of which car you may want to lease or purchase.
 You can find helpful information on estimating the cost of vehicle ownership at Edmunds or Kelley Blue Book.

 To find out how long it would take to pay off your credit card based on how much you pay each month and the interest rate, take a look at Bankrate’s Credit Card Calculator.

 Don’t know where to start when repaying your student loans?
 The U.S. Department of Education’s blog, Homeroom, provides tips and a short video explaining the basics of repaying your student loans.

 The Veterinary Information Network Foundation provides a Student Loan Repayment Simulator that displays how some of the choices you make throughout your veterinary education and career may affect your student loan debt.

-Considering consolidating your federal student loans but not sure if it is the best choice for you?
-The Federal Student Aid site is a great resource!
+The Federal Student Aid site is another great resource!
 They share the pros and cons of loan consolidation, describe the application process, and list other items for consideration when deciding whether or not to consolidate your federal student loans.